My Short Trips in Johor Bahru ,Malaysia

 LEt's GO LAND!

-I grew up with Lego even thou I lived in a small town in Philippines.
+I grew up with Lego even thou I lived in a small town in the Philippines.
 My father brought one pail of these small colorful boxes and my imagination went overboard while playing.
-Those were the days when me and my brother would stay all day long playing lego.
-We created different kind of things and made funny stories along with it.
+Those were the days when me and my brother would stay up all day long playing Lego.
+We created different kinds of things and made funny stories along with it.

 How to get there: Singapore to Malaysia